purkayasta/TheUtilityVerse/README.md

 1. [UtilityVerse](https://www.nuget.org/packages/UtilityVerse/) - No dependency.
 Just the core utilities.
 2. [UtilityVerse.ASPNET](https://www.nuget.org/packages/UtilityVerse.ASPNET/) - This is based on aspnet core.
+3. [UtilityVerse.Copy]() - Roslyn based source generator to create shallow copy and deep copy for your objects.

 To Invoke this library, you may want to use ```Utility``` class.